adv34715/CSH/README.md

 # CSH_new
-There are totally 5 py files:
+## There should be totally 5 py files:
 1. dbConfig.py
 2. extractId.py
 3. copyImage.py
 4. getTrans.py
 5. storeIntoDB.py (by Jiang)

-1. dbConfig.py is the MongoDB  database settings
+####1. dbConfig.py is the MongoDB  database settings
-2. extractId.py is to extract image id from MongoDB and to output a csv file with ids
+####2. extractId.py is to extract image id from MongoDB and to output a csv file with ids
 Usage:
 python extractId.py csvFile -l limit -pn pageMin -pm pageMax -hn heightMin -hm heightMax -wn widthMin -wm widthMax